 - Radio will often use interviews live and later cut them up for use throughout the day giving you more airplay.
 So keep your answer to a 10 to 20 second sound bite.
 You can say a lot in that amount of time and then you don’t sound like you are babbling on.
 Don’t go on more than a minute without taking a break.

-- Don’t just answer questions.
-Tell listeners something you want them to know, something they wouldn’t know unless they were tuned in, with the promise of more of the same when they buy the product or come see you!
+Don’t just answer questions.
+Tell listeners something you want them to know, something they wouldn’t know unless they were tuned in, with the promise of more of the same when they buy your book.

 - Lazy hosts open with a lame: “Thanks for being here.”
 Boom!
 Give a :15-:20 sec summary message.
 If the host introduces you with a question, be polite, deliver your summary message, then answer the question.
 “Thanks, (use name), for the opportunity to talk about….Now, to your question (name)…”